alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-rule-on-masturbation.md

 ---
+date: 2020-08-29
+group3: true
+hijri: Muharram 10, 1442 AH
+lang: en
 layout: post
-title: "Ruling on masturbation"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1376"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1376
-hijri: "Muharram 10, 1442 AH"
-date: 2020-08-29
-category: [masturbation]
+summary: The preponderant of scholars' views about masturbation commonly referred to as Secret Habit is that it is an unlawful sexual activity.
+tags:
+- alifta
+title: Ruling on masturbation
 translation: false
-tags: [alifta]
-lang: en
-summary: "The preponderant of scholars' views about masturbation commonly referred to as Secret Habit is that it is an unlawful sexual activity."
-group3: true
 ---

 ### Question: